Deirdre Wilson

 Deirdre Susan Moir Wilson, FBA (born 1941) is a British linguist and cognitive scientist.
 She is emeritus professor of Linguistics at University College London and research professor at the Centre for the Study of Mind in Nature at the University of Oslo.
 Her most influential work has been in linguistic pragmatics—specifically in the development of Relevance Theory with French anthropologist Dan Sperber.
 This work has been especially influential in the Philosophy of Language.
 Important influences on Wilson are Noam Chomsky, Jerry Fodor, and Paul Grice.
-Linguists and philosophers of language who have been students of Wilson include Stephen Neale (CUNY Graduate Center), and Robyn Carston (University College London).
+Linguists and philosophers of language who have been students of Wilson include Stephen Neale (CUNY Graduate Center), Robyn Carston (University College London) and Tim Wharton (University of Brighton).

 Biography

-Wilson completed her Bachelor of Philosophy at the University of Oxford while working with philosopher H. P. Grice.
+Wilson studied PPE at Somerville College, Oxford and subsequently completed her Bachelor of Philosophy while working with philosopher H. P. Grice.
 She completed her PhD (Doctor of Philosophy) at the Massachusetts Institute of Technology with linguist Noam Chomsky as her dissertation advisor.
 She was a lecturer at Somerville College, Oxford.